 Diabetes Tests & Diagnosis

-People of all ages and with all sorts of dietary habits can get diabetes.
+People of all ages and with all sorts of dietary habits can get diabetes (these are the symptoms of diabetes).
 There are eight types of diabetes, each of which is a result of glucose build-up in the bloodstream:

 - Type I diabetes

 - Type II diabetes

 - Cystic fibrosis-related diabetes

 The four most popular types of diabetes are the following: